JiwoonKim/interview-cake/README.md

     - __most common way to improve from a brute force approach__
     - __it should always be your first thought!__
         - always ask yourself, right from the start: "__Can I save time by using an unordered map or set?__"
-    - use `unordered map` to improve access time to elements
+    - use `unordered map` to __improve access time to elements__
     - use `unordered set` instead when do not need to store additional data (just need to improve access time to values)
-        - can use `unordered set` also to check like boolean using insert & remove
+        - can also use it to __check like boolean using insert & remove__
 2. `Use a simpler version of the problem`
     - __to see if that gets us closer to a solution for the original problem__
     - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem